Meet Gabby Cook '23

 When Gabby Cook '23 began imagining her college career as a high schooler, she didn't even know that the field she'd learn to love, existed.

-"I'd always been interested in psychology, but I hadn't known that neuroscience existed before I started looking at college programs," said Cook, who's studying neuroscience and public health sciences at Hamline University.
+"I'd always been interested in psychology, but I hadn't known that neuroscience existed before I started looking at college programs," said Cook, who's studied neuroscience and public health sciences at Hamline University.

-Cook's double major provides a unique, interdisciplinary perspective on health and human behavior.
+Cook's double major provides her with a unique, interdisciplinary perspective on health and human behavior.

 "Neuroscience looks at why people do the things they do from a biological standpoint—what happens in the body to create certain things.
 It really lends itself to a more medical standpoint," Cook explained.
 "Public health looks more macroscopically at a population level and preventative health.
 It's two really cool perspectives on health and healthcare, and it's important to be able to combine those two viewpoints."

-Cook has found an engaging home in the intersection of her degrees, relishing classes like Neurological Diseases, Disorders, and Society that combined her interests.
+Cook found an engaging home in the intersection of her degrees, especially in her classes like Neurological Diseases, Disorders, and Society, which combined her interests.

-I feel so much more confident leaving undergrad and applying to a lab job now that I know what it looks like on a day to day basis.
+I felt so confident when I left undergrad and started applying to lab jobs since I knew what it looked like on a day-to-day basis.

 Cook went into her summer research with some nerves, she said, but quickly found her footing.
-Across the 10 weeks of research, working in the lab five days a week, she's become adept at navigating the daily rhythms of lab work and the scientific process.
+Across the 10 weeks of research, working in the lab five days a week, she became adept at navigating the daily rhythms of lab work and the scientific process.

 "I was stressing myself out more than I needed to because I wasn't sure where to start, but it was truly as simple as talking to my professors about what I can do and what I'm interested in," Cook said.
-"It was really cool to be in the lab day to day, organizing what it is I needed to accomplish each day in order to get to my broader goal.
-I feel so much more confident leaving undergrad and applying to a lab job now that I know what it looks like on a day to day basis."
+"It was really cool to be in the lab day-to-day, organizing what it is I needed to accomplish in order to get to my broader goal.
+I felt so confident when I left undergrad and started applying to lab jobs since I knew what it looked like on a day-to-day basis."

 There's a huge amount of potential in the world for someone with Cook's interdisciplinary experience.
-With her summer research experience under her belt, Cook finds herself deliberating between a postgraduate degree in neuroscience or applying for a program to become a physician's assistant.
+With her summer research experience under her belt, Cook became a medical assistant at a migraine clinic in Colorado.
+Recently, she has begun applying to physician assistant (PA) programs.

 Highlights